Arnab9Codes/ast_aware_tokenization/README.md

 - generates the embedding for 2 kinds of transformers
 - used max_lenth = 512 for tokens
 - `compare.ipynb` contains the results
-- `all.json` is the SCD-88 python dataset
+- `all.json` is the SCD-88 python dataset, where train, test, validation combined, as we only need clones to check embedding distances

 ## saved_data

--contains binary files used, can be used to quickly load into the transformer model -some naming changes requied
+-contains binary files used, can be used to quickly load into the transformer modeln(18k train, 2k eval) -some naming changes requied

 ## Pypi
 future work